arxhy/ecoNomic/rules.md

 **103:**

-A rule change is any of the following: (1) the enactment, repeal or amendment of a mutable rule; (2) the enactment, repeal or amendment an amendment, or (3) the transmutation of an immutable rule into a mutable rule or vice versa.
+A rule change is any of the following: (1) the enactment, repeal or amendment of a mutable rule; (2) the enactment, repeal or amendment of an amendment, or (3) the transmutation of an immutable rule into a mutable rule or vice versa.

 ---